sett4/duckhist/README.md

 ### Schema Management

-- Schema version management using golang-migrate/migrate
+- Schema version management through migration files
+  - Each migration file has a version number and is applied in order
+  - Schema version is managed in the `schema_migrations` table in the database
+  - Version can be forcibly set using the `force-version` command
-- Safe schema updates through migration files
+- Migration files in `internal/migrations/` directory
+  - `000001_create_history_table.up.sql`: Initial schema creation (history table)
+  - `000002_add_primary_key_and_index.up.sql`: Add index on id column
-- Rollback functionality support
+- Rollback functionality support through down migration files
-- SQLite driver used to ensure compatibility with DuckDB

 ### History Management